omkarium/rufendec/README.md

   then the program will generate your decrypted target files, but those WILL get corrupted filled with gibberish.

 4. If you have characters other than Alphanumeric (spaces are fine) in your folder and file names, then do not use them with this program.
 The program does not refuse to work with them, but your files will be misplaced in weird locations because you had weird characters in your file and folder names.

+5. If you did not specify a target directory, then make sure you don't stop the process in between.
+   Allow the operation to fully complete.

 Ensure you provide the correct files for the operation you choose